Frequently Asked Questions

 A: First, you need to decide on a few basic issues.
-What band are you interested in, and are there any frequencies available (check with ARCC first)?
-Assuming frequencies are available, selecting and negotiating to get a site needs to be addressed first.
-What area do you pln to serve, and do you have a viable repeater site available?
+What band are you interested in, and are there any frequencies available?
+What area do you plan to serve, and do you have a viable repeater site available?
 You will need to obtain geographic information for the site, including latitude, longitude, elevation, and the height above ground for the transmitting antenna.
 What kind of hardware do you plan to use, including transmitter, receiver, duplexing equipment if required, filtering hardware, antennas, controller, etc.?
 Based on the hardware selected, you will need to obtain parameters related to the transmitter power output, feedline loss, antenna gain, antenna pattern, etc. as required to complete the coordination application.

 Q: Seems that there is a lot I still need to learn.
 Where can I find more information on repeaters, especially the technical stuff?